Houston police chief backtracks on false story about Astroworld security guard injected with drugs

 Reports of random injections, though, are scarce.
 Other police departments have blamed secondhand exposure to drugs, mainly the synthetic opioid fentanyl, for officers’ health reactions, despite an overwhelming consensus of public health experts who say such a phenomenon is implausible.

-In August, San Diego County Sheriff’s Department released dramatic body-camera footage showing an officer falling over after allegedly putting his face near a substance that police later said tested positive for fentanyl.
+In August, the San Diego County Sheriff’s Department released dramatic body-camera footage showing an officer falling over after allegedly putting his face near a substance that police later said tested positive for fentanyl.
 He was given naloxone and recovered.
 The sheriff’s office later admitted the claim was not substantiated by a doctor or blood test.

 “If we were misinformed, so be it,” Sheriff Bill Gore told the San Diego Union-Tribune.